hmov110/Watch-Face-Studio-Faces/README.md

 * Aqualand - Aqualand dive watch - A recreation of a watch I own and scanned from tha watch.
 * Aqualand Pro - Aqualand Pro 40th Anniversary - A recreation of a watch I own.
 * BHD Survival Basic Mickey Mouse - A mod of the Survival Basic watch from "Bone Head Designs - Modded by me.
-* Balance Mickey - by Hnek Pols
+* Balance Mickey - by Henk Pols
 * Big Mickey - Mickey watch face by "darthchie" - Originally "Disneyland 2023".
 * Chip and Dale - Analog watch face, one of my favs.
 Author unknown.
 Probably originally downloaded from G+.
 * Chip and Dale Digital - Chip and Dale by VinkeNest.